-For your essay, think about the United States today—both the country as a whole and your city, school and even your family.
-You will see differences of opinion on a variety of subjects—both small and large.
-Examine these differences along with our common goals to answer the question: How can people who disagree still work together to solve a problem?
-Use WWII as a starting point and base your essay in part on America’s involvement in WWII.
+For your essay, please address the following question: How do you define a hero?
+In your response, use WWII as a starting point and base your essay in part on America’s involvement in WWII.
 But don’t stop in the past.
 Use specific examples from your own experiences that support your ideas.
 This is NOT a research paper.
-Your essay will be judged foremost for its originality, clarity of expression and adherence to contest theme, as well as its historical accuracy, grammar, spelling and punctuation.
-The National WWII Museum staff will read and evaluate entries.
+Your essay will be judged foremost for its originality, clarity of expression, and adherence to contest theme, as well as its historical accuracy, grammar, spelling, and punctuation.
+Museum staff will read and evaluate entries.

 First place: $1,000

 Winning essays will be posted on The National WWII Museum’s website, along with honorable mentions.

 - Contest is open to all high school students in the United States, United States Territories, and military bases.

 - Your essay must be 1,000 words or less.
 Only one essay per student may be submitted.